zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec18.md

 As stated in [RFC 4035][RFC 4035#2.4], section 2.4:
 > A DS RR SHOULD point to a DNSKEY RR that is present in the child's
 > apex DNSKEY RRset, and the child's apex DNSKEY RRset SHOULD be
-> signed by the corresponding private key."
+> signed by the corresponding private key.

 This Test case is only relevant if
 * The *Child Zone* has either CDS or CDNSKEY record or both, and